ibois-epfl/augmented-carpentry/docs/contributing/reporting-a-docs-issue.md

 > __Why we need this__: an improvement proposal can be beneficial for other
 > users who encounter the same issue, as they offer solutions before we
 > maintainers can update the documentation.

-### Checklist

-Thanks for following the guide and providing valuable feedback for our documentation – you are almost done.
-The checklist ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information we need to improve it.

-__We'll take it from here.__